beersb/Network-Traffic-Analysis/README.md

   *Ref.
 7: The suspicious image discovered in the FTP exchange*
 </div>

-The next section of the module gave us another PCAP ot analyze.
-This file, unlike the previous two sections, does not contain very much traffic, and is essentially just a single TCP session utilizing port 4444.
+The next section of the module gave us another PCAP to analyze.
+This file, unlike the pcap files in the previous two sections, does not contain very much traffic, and is essentially just a single TCP session utilizing port 4444.
 This conversation appeared to facilitate a remote Windows shell, where each command was sent in the clear.
 By analyzing these commands, we were able to determine that a hacker had obtained access to a Windows host.
 This hacker, after some quick reconnaissance using the whoami and ipconfig commands, created a new user creatively named ‘hacker’, and then added this user to the administrators group.

 <div>
   <img src="./lab-images/Wireshark/HackerUserCommands.png" alt="Network Traffic Analysis Image" width="600" height="150">